-- 1. Assemble the mounting plate and attach the supercapacitor module: - a) Attach the full-height bracket to the mounting plate.
-The full-height bracket is installed on the front side of the mounting plate (the side with the bents), with the mounting screws inserted from the back, as shown below.
-Be sure to attach the mounting plate to the bracket with recessed side at the bottom!
+- 1. Assemble the mounting plate and attach the supercapacitor module: - a) Attach the full-height bracket and mounting clip to the mounting plate.
+The full-height bracket is installed on the front side of the mounting plate (the side with the bents), with the mounting screws inserted from the back, as shown in the figure below.
+(Be sure to attach the mounting plate to the bracket with recessed side at the bottom!)
+Attach the mounting clip to the front of the mounting plate with four (4) Phillips screws.
+The large friction clip should face the front of the mounting plate.